ChrisDaBaws/research-modifiability-pattern-experiment/workspace-version2/_exercises/exercise01.md

 All changes have to be performed in the `OrderProcessSrv`, more precisely within the `createOrderProcess()` method of the `experiment.webshop.orderprocess.resources.OrderProcessResource` class.

-1. **Change the order of the first two process steps.** The product availability check should be the first step with the customer credit rating check being second.
-2. **Change the credit rating validation logic.** From now on, ratings of 1-4 should be accepted and ratings from 5-6 should be rejected.
+1. **Change the credit rating validation logic.** From now on, ratings of 1-4 should be accepted and ratings from 5-6 should be rejected.
 In short, the worst allowed rating should be increased from 3 to 4.
-3. **Change the product availability validation logic.** From now on, at least 2 copies of the ordered product have to remain in stock after fulfilling the new order for the product to count as `available`.
+2. **Change the product availability validation logic.** From now on, at least 2 copies of the ordered product have to remain in stock after fulfilling the new order for the product to count as `available`.
 In short, the minimal remaining amount should be decreased from 3 to 2.
-4. **Add a new final process step.** After successful ordering, the `NotificationSrv` should be invoked to send a marketing mail with similar products to the customer via `POST /marketing-mails`.
+3. **Add a new final process step.** After successful ordering, the `NotificationSrv` should be invoked to send a marketing mail with similar products to the customer via `POST /marketing-mails`.
 Use the provided Jersey `restClient` instance for this.
 You can copy and adapt one of the existing invocations from the same method (e.g. the credit rating check).
 Instead of `get()`, invoke the `post()` method of a created `request` (see below).
 An example payload (`experiment.webshop.orders.api.MarketingMailRequest`) is also provided below (`order` will of course be the newly created order).

 ```java
 POST request example: